-Knowing the best way to harvest corn on the cob is a skill in itself, and just as important as knowing how to grow sweet corn.
+Knowing the best way to harvest corn on the cob is a skill in itself.
 The beauty of homegrown corn on the cob is its greatly improved sweetness – but make sure you eat it at its best.

 Get that pan of boiling water ready before picking so you don’t lose a precious second of sweetness!

 Ready to try your hand at how to grow sweet corn?
 Guarantee a super-long, super-sweet harvest with these lip-smacking corn on the cob varieties:

 Maturing slightly later in the season, this variety is ideal for extending the fresh harvest period if grown with an early type.
 An RHS AGM winner in 2009.
 Tall, vigorous plants produce long cobs.
 A well-established supersweet variety.

 2. Earlibird sweet corn